AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-contact-details.md

 # Customize the contact details

 You can customize the navigation bar, actions, contact items, and other elements.
-See [ContactInfoViewController](https://github.com/easemob/easemob-uikit-ios/tree/main/Documentation/EaseChatUIKit.doccarchive/documentation/easechatuikit/contactinfoviewcontroller) for details.
+See [ContactInfoViewController](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-ios/tree/SwiftUIKit/Documentation/chat_uikit.doccarchive/documentation/chat_uikit/contactinfoviewcontroller) for details.

 ## Customize the navigation bar

-The navigation bars of the contact list page, chat page, conversation list page, group details page, and contact details page use `EaseChatNavigationBar`.
+The navigation bars of the contact list page, chat page, conversation list page, group details page, and contact details page use `ChatNavigationBar`.
 If the navigation bar of the contact list page (`ContactViewController.swift`) does not meet your requirements, customize it and pass in the customized navigation class by overriding the method.
 For details about the title, background color, button image, and avatar, see [Customize the conversation list](customize-conversation-list.md).

 ### Set the contact actions